mursalatul/library-management-system/CONTRIBUTE.md

    Makesure you are using python verion 3.7 to 3.9.
 Upper python versions dont support pyqt5.
+5. Install [postgresql](https://www.postgresql.org/download/) and import the [elibrary_database.sql](https://github.com/mursalatul/library-management-system/blob/master/elibrary_database.sql).In the database, we have added the tables and some values which will help you to getting started.
-5. Create a seperated branch `$ git checkout -b new_feature` and make your changes here.
+6. Create a seperated branch `$ git checkout -b new_feature` and make your changes here.
    After adding all your features marge it with master branch and create a pull request.

 ## Coding Style